Ghawri/Ghawri/README.md

 - 👋 Hi, I’m @Ghawri
 - 👀 I’m interested in making videos
 - 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on.
 - 📫 How to reach me technicalghawri@gmail.com

 <!---